breezy-weather/breezy-weather-icon-packs/INSTRUCTIONS.md

 ---

-### Sun Drawable & Moon Drawable (java class)
+## Sun & Moon Drawables (java class)
 These resources correspond to `hasSunMoonDrawables` in configuration file.
 You need to create sun drawable and moon drawable with java code because drawing shapes on the canvas has better performance than drawing bitmap directly.
 However, if you aren't good at coding, you can also ignore this part, Breezy Weather will use `weather_clear_day` and `weather_clear_night` as the sun icon and moon icon.
 And be careful, if you want to provide the drawable with java class, you must declare those 2 drawables in sun moon filter:
 1. Create the filter `icon_provider_sun_moon_filter.xml` in `res/xml`.
-2. Add the following code (replace the contents of value with the the drawable in your icon provider):
+2. Add the following code (replace the contents of value with the drawable in your icon provider):
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <resources>